alexkovalevv/wp-disable-admin-ad/readme.txt

 Contributors: wpaifactory, alexkovalevv
 Author: wpaifactory
 Author URI: https://wp-aifactory.com
-Tags: disable, ads, notices, ad, block
+Tags: disable, notices, ad, focus, hide
 Requires at least: 6.0
 Tested up to: 6.8
 Requires PHP: 8.0
-Stable tag: 1.0.20
+Stable tag: 1.0.21
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Hide ads and unwanted blocks in WP Admin with XPath rules, a visual selector, safe output filtering, and flexible settings.
+Clean up your WordPress admin panel.
+Easily remove intrusive ads, system notifications, confidential data, or any other elements using the power and precision of XPath selectors.

 == Description ==

-Disable Admin Ad hides or removes arbitrary HTML blocks in the WordPress admin using user-defined XPath rules.

-Key features:
-- Visual selection mode: pick elements from the admin UI via a toolbar button (“Selector”).
+AdsDestroyer transforms your WordPress admin into a clean, distraction-free workspace by allowing you to hide or remove any unwanted elements with precision.
+Whether you want to focus on important tasks, remove distracting ads and notices, or customize your admin interface, this plugin provides the tools you need.

+**Perfect for:**
+- **Focus & Productivity**: Hide distracting admin notices, promotional banners, and unnecessary UI elements to concentrate on your work
+- **Brand Customization**: Remove third-party branding, API keys, and sensitive information from admin screens
+- **Clean Interface**: Eliminate clutter by hiding elements that can't be removed through standard WordPress settings
+- **Client Management**: Create cleaner admin experiences for clients by hiding complex settings and technical information
+- **Development Workflow**: Remove development notices, debug information, and testing elements from production admin

+**Key Features:**
+- **Visual Selection Mode**: Click the admin bar button and visually select any element to hide
+- **Smart XPath Engine**: Automatically generates precise targeting rules with Chrome DevTools-style XPath generation
+- **Flexible Duration**: Set rules to hide elements forever or for specific time periods (hours, days, weeks, months)
-- Safe output filtering: HTML5 parsing (Masterminds HTML5) with placeholder removal to prevent broken markup.
+- **Safe Removal**: Uses HTML5 parsing with placeholder replacement to prevent broken layouts
-- XPath engine with dynamic class relaxation to better target CSS-in-JS elements.
-- Per-rule activation, expiration (duration), and labeling.
-- Settings page: manage rules (CRUD), reset all, network-aware options (per-site by default), logging.
-- Multisite support: per-site options with optional network-wide.
-- Security: REST nonce validation, capability checks, sanitization, no dangerous eval.
-- Performance: output buffering only when needed and only in admin area (never on frontend).
+- **Rule Management**: Full CRUD interface to edit, activate/deactivate, and delete rules
+- **Conflict Resolution**: Automatically detects duplicate rules and offers to activate existing ones
+- **Multisite Support**: Per-site or network-wide rule management
+- **Performance Optimized**: Only processes admin pages, never affects frontend performance

+**We drew inspiration from these plugins:**
+- Admin Menu Editor Pro
+- White Label CMS
+- Adminimize
+- Remove Admin Notices
-- Localization-ready.
+- Admin Columns Pro

 == Installation ==